 However, I want to remind you that this is a highly debatable topic.
 If you do not agree with my discussion then you are free to ignore it or probably tell us your opinion in the comments.

-Idea of this article is to give you pros and cons of Prime lenses and Zoom lenses so that you get to decide what is best for you!
+The idea of this article is to give you the pros and cons of Prime lenses and Zoom lenses so that you get to decide what is best for you!